Southern Rhodesia in World War I: Background

 At the time of World War I (also known as the First World War or the Great War), Southern Rhodesia was administered by the British South Africa Company, which had controlled it and Northern Rhodesia since acquiring them through diplomacy and conquest during the 1890s.
 The white population in Southern Rhodesia stood at 23,606 in 1911 (a minority of 3%), while Northern Rhodesia had about 3,000 white settlers (less than half of 1%).
-With the company's charter due to expire in late 1914, most Southern Rhodesian public attention was focused on this issue before the outbreak of war.
+With the company's charter expiring in late 1914, most Southern Rhodesian public attention was focused on this issue before the outbreak of war.
 The settlers were split between those who backed continued administration by the Chartered Company and those who advocated responsible government, which would make Southern Rhodesia a self-governing colony within the British Empire.
-Still others favoured the integration of Southern Rhodesia into the Union of South Africa, which had been formed in 1910.
+Still, others favored the integration of Southern Rhodesia into the Union of South Africa, which had been formed in 1910.
 Following the intervention of the war, the charter was renewed for 10 years in early 1915.

 Before 1914, Southern Rhodesia's police force was the British South Africa Police (BSAP), first raised in 1889 and reconstituted into a more permanent form in 1896.
 This paramilitary, mounted infantry force was theoretically also the country's standing army.
-Organised along military lines, it served in the First and Second Matabele Wars of the 1890s, operated on Britain's side in the Anglo-Boer War of 1899–1902 (alongside the specially-raised Rhodesia Regiment), and by 1914 comprised about 1,150 men (including officers).
-Reserves existed in the form of the Southern Rhodesia Volunteers, an all-white amateur force with a paper strength of 2,000 intended for mobilisation against local uprisings.
+Organized along military lines, it served in the First and Second Matabele Wars of the 1890s, operated on Britain's side in the Anglo-Boer War of 1899–1902 (alongside the specially-raised Rhodesia Regiment), and by 1914, it comprised about 1,150 men (including officers).
+Reserves existed in the form of the Southern Rhodesia Volunteers, an all-white amateur force with a paper strength of 2,000, intended for mobilization against local uprisings.
 Few doubted the Volunteers' enthusiasm, but they were not extensively trained or equipped; though perhaps useful in a Rhodesian bush skirmish, most observers agreed they would be no match for professional soldiers in a conventional war.
 In any case, the Volunteers' enlistment contracts bound them for domestic service only.